lynxmaestro/terraform_vpc/README.md

 ## Terraform Installation and VPC creation code and explanation :

-If you need to download terraform (Manually), then click here
+If you need to download terraform (Manually), then click here [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli?in=terraform%2Faws-get-started)

+### Prerequisites
+- Create an IAM user on your AWS console that have access to create the required resources.
+- Create a dedicated directory where you can create terraform configuration files.